infiniteflight/infiniteflight-docs/flying-guide/atc-communication/descent-and-approach.md

 Step 5

-: Once clearance is received you can commence descent - check surroundings to make sure it is clear, use the [Cameras](/guide/getting-started/pilot-user-interface/cameras#camera) and [Mini Map](/guide/getting-started/pilot-user-interface/flight-planning#mini-map) to help you
+: Once clearance is received, you can commence descent - check surroundings to make sure it is clear, use the [Cameras](/guide/getting-started/pilot-user-interface/cameras#camera) and [Mini Map](/guide/getting-started/pilot-user-interface/flight-planning#mini-map) to help you